-When the nights are long and the days are chilly, it’s time to buy a portable heater.
-Curling up in front of the heater with a good book or your favourite TV series can be bliss, but finding the right heater to be your cosy companion can be difficult, with so many heaters to choose from.
+But while curling up in front of a heater with a good book or your favourite TV series can be bliss, finding the right heater can be difficult, with so many options to choose from.

 Portable heaters can warm a room on the coldest nights, then roll out of the way and be stored when not in use.
 They use electricity to heat the room, so you don’t need to worry about fumes or open flames.
 Instead, you get cheap, safe, and controllable warmth that you can use when you need it.